 At Husk Interior Design, we collaborate to enrich your space and enhance well-being while remaining respectful of, and inspired by, nature.

-Husk speaks to the natural world, to protection & envelopment, and is derived from 'huuskyn', 'little house'.
+Husk speaks to the natural world, to protection & envelopment, and is derived from 'huuskyn' meaning 'little house'.

 Design Education and Professional Affiliations